ChrisvDalen/LockerCloud/README.md

 ```
 The compose file mounts `keystore.p12` into the container at startup.
 Ensure the
 file is present in the project root (or adjust `SSL_KEYSTORE` accordingly).

 ## SSL Socket Server

-The application also starts an SSL socket server on port `9000` at runtime.
-This server exposes simple commands for file upload, download, listing and deletion without using HTTP.
-Each connection accepts a single command in the form:
+All file operations are performed over a raw SSL socket on port `9000`.
+The
+server implements the commands described in [PROTOCOL.md](PROTOCOL.md).
+Connect
+using `openssl s_client` or any SSL capable socket library and send one of the
+following commands:

 ```
 UPLOAD <filename> <length>\n<bytes...>